rockettheme/docs/Docs/magento/basic/products.md

 Unfortunately, the product creation process isn't as simple as filling out a form and uploading a photo.
 You have to take a few steps before you create that product in order to prevent headaches down the road.

 For example, you should already have created attributes and attribute sets for your products before reaching this point.
 Why?
 What good is creating a product if you do not have specs to assign to it?
-If you have just one attribute set and a large variety of product types, then you'll be stuck using the same set of variables for every product you create.
+If you have just one attribute set and a large variety of product types, then you will be stuck using the same set of variables for every product you create.
 You can not assign an existing product a new attribute set, and this often causes a lot of confusion to new users.

 How to Create a New Product
 -----

-To create a new product, you'll first need to navigate to the **Manage Products** page by going to **Admin Panel -> Catalog -> Manage Products**.
+To create a new product, you will first need to navigate to the **Manage Products** page by going to **Admin Panel -> Catalog -> Manage Products**.
 From here, you can select the **Add New Product** button in the upper-right area of the page to initiate the creation of a new product.

 ### Product Settings